 EU and UK draw their Brexit battle lines again

-Q&A: what is at stake and what might a deal look like?
+Q&A: what is at stake for the economy and what might a deal look like?

+Boris Johnson has said that the UK is determined to escape EU regulations and the oversight of EU courts, but has also said the UK does not intend to slash standards.

 The EU has outlined its negotiating mandate for the next round of Brexit talks and the UK is due to publish its guidelines later this week.
 What is at stake here?